adriani94bil/Portafolio__Optimization/README.md

-# Portafolio__Optimization
+# SP500 Index Prediction
-Machine Learning model focused in the development of an S&amp;P500 stock portafolio
+Machine Learning model focused in the prediction of the S&amp;P500 index using stocks features